 Staying Safe - information on support available to young people locally and nationally, including details of the local youth service and youth clubs, substance misuse support and what to do if you're concerned.
-You can also download information and advice regarding ecstasy here.
+You can also download information and advice regarding ecstasy here and nitrous oxide here.

 Growing up - Transitions

 As children grow to adulthood they may require support, particularly if they have received support in childhood.

 This leaflet explains what a child protection conference is.
 It also provides useful numbers for for children and young people who would like more information.

 Child Sexual Exploitation

 Learn how to get help if you think an adult is trying to abuse you or your friend.

 Digizen shares specific advice and resources on issues such as social networking and cyberbullying and how these relate to and affect their own and other people's online experiences and behaviours.